AadityaTiwary1/InsurEdge/README.md

 **What it solves:** Even in a parametric system, not all riders should be treated identically.
 Some riders have long, consistent insurance histories with no anomalies.
 Others show patterns associated with fraud — excessive claim frequency, suspicious timing, or inconsistent behavior.
 The Trust Score Model quantifies this behavioral reliability on a 0–100 scale, giving the system a second evaluation axis independent of zone risk.

 **Why this matters:** A purely trigger-based system without trust evaluation is financially fragile.
 Anyone could activate a payout by being in the right place when a rain threshold is crossed.
 The Trust Score adds a behavioral verification dimension: even if the trigger is real, a rider with a very low trust score receives additional scrutiny before their payout is processed.
-Conversely, a high-trust rider benefits from faster approvals and stable pricing — a reward for consistent, genuine behavior.
+Conversely, a high-trust rider benefits from faster approvals and stable pricing and a reward for consistent, genuine behavior.

 **Dataset Used:** [Car Insurance Claim Prediction](https://www.kaggle.com/datasets/ifteshanajnin/carinsuranceclaimprediction-classification) — a Kaggle classification dataset containing insurance policyholder attributes and whether they made a claim.
-While this is car insurance rather than gig insurance, the behavioral signals it captures — policyholder profile, subscription patterns, vehicle attributes, historical claim behavior — closely mirror what InsurEdge needs to evaluate rider insurance behavior.
+While this is car insurance rather than gig insurance, the behavioral signals it captures — policyholder profile, subscription patterns, vehicle attributes, historical claim behavior that closely mirrorers what InsurEdge needs to evaluate rider insurance behavior.
 Claim-making behavior is consistent across insurance domains: the features that predict a likely car insurance claimant are meaningfully correlated with the features that predict an insurance risk in gig platforms.
 This is an appropriate proxy given the absence of a real gig-insurance dataset of comparable scale.

-**Model Architecture:** A **CatBoostClassifier** is trained to predict the binary outcome — whether a policyholder made a claim or not.
+**Model Architecture:** A **CatBoostClassifier** is trained to predict the binary outcome of whether a policyholder made a claim or not.
 CatBoost is particularly well-suited here because the dataset contains a mix of numerical and categorical features, and CatBoost handles categorical encoding internally without requiring manual preprocessing.
 The model is wrapped in a full `sklearn` Pipeline with `StandardScaler` for numerical features and `OneHotEncoder` for categorical features, making the entire preprocessing and inference chain deployable as a single serialized object.

 **Trust Score Derivation:** Once the classifier is trained, we do not use the binary prediction directly — a hard yes/no on "will this rider commit fraud" would be both too blunt and too easily gamed.
 Instead, we use the model's **predicted claim probability** and invert it to produce a continuous trust signal: